kenny291099/qa-automation-playwright/README.md

 - **Intelligent Logging** - Structured logging with appropriate detail levels for debugging
 - **Flexible Configuration** - Environment-specific settings without code modifications
 - **Framework Reusability** - Easily adaptable architecture for different web applications

-> **Note**: The framework includes a complete implementation example using SauceDemo, demonstrating how to adapt the structure for any web application.

 ## Technology Stack & Professional Expertise